UCKalyan/DSMLG2/README.md

         WT (Whole Tumor): This is the combination of all tumor labels: Label 1 + Label 2 + Label 4.

+In the context of brain tumor segmentation, particularly gliomas, the terms WT (Whole Tumor), TC (Tumor Core), and ET (Enhancing Tumor) refer to distinct sub-regions of the tumor, each with specific characteristics and imaging appearances.
+These regions are crucial for diagnosis and treatment planning.
+The necrotic, edema, and enhancing areas are specific components within these sub-regions.

+Whole Tumor (WT): This encompasses the entire tumor, including the tumor core and the peritumoral edema.
+The WT is typically depicted by hyper-intense signals in FLAIR (Fluid Attenuated Inversion Recovery) MRI sequences, indicating the complete extent of the disease.
+Tumor Core (TC): The TC represents the bulk of the tumor, which is usually resected during surgery.
+It includes the enhancing tumor (ET), as well as the necrotic (NCR) and non-enhancing (NET) parts of the tumor.
+The appearance of the necrotic and non-enhancing tumor core is typically hypo-intense in T1-Gd (T1-weighted with post-contrast) MRI sequences compared to T1.
+Enhancing Tumor (ET): The ET is characterized by areas that show hyper-intensity in T1Gd MRI sequences when compared to T1, as well as when compared to healthy white matter in T1Gd.
+This region is indicative of the more aggressive part of the tumor that enhances with contrast.
+Necrotic (NCR): Necrotic regions are fluid-filled areas within the tumor core that appear hypo-intense in T1-Gd MRI sequences.
+These areas indicate dead or dying tissue within the tumor.
+Edema (ED): Peritumoral edema refers to the swelling around the tumor, which is typically depicted by hyper-intense signals in FLAIR MRI sequences.
+This region is part of the whole tumor but is outside the tumor core.
+Enhancing Tumor Core: This term specifically refers to the part of the tumor that enhances with contrast in T1Gd MRI sequences, indicating active tumor growth and vascularity.

 # Overall Performance Metrics Classification (benign_vs_malignant)
     ----- 3D Classification Result -----
     Patient ID: BraTS20_Training_356